insin/newforms/docs/forms.rst

       :returns: Raw input data for the field or ``null`` if it wasn't given.

-   .. js:function:: BoundField#idForLabel
+   .. js:function:: BoundField#idForLabel()

+      Wrapper around the field widget's :js:func:`Widget#idForLabel`.
+Useful, for example, for focusing on this field regardless of whether it has a single widget or a :js:class:`MutiWidget`.

-   .. js:function:: BoundField#render
+   .. js:function:: BoundField#render([kwargs])

+      Default rendering method - if the field has ``showHiddenInitial`` set, renders the default widget and a hidden version, otherwise just renders the default widget for the field.

+      :param Object kwargs: widget options as per :js:func:`BoundField#asWidget`.

    .. js:function:: BoundField#asWidget([kwargs])

       Renders a widget for the field.

-      :param Object kwargs:
+      :param Object kwargs: widget options.

       .. js:attribute:: kwargs.widget (Widget)

          An override for the widget used to render the field - if not provided, the field's configured widget will be used.

       .. js:attribute:: kwargs.attrs (Object)

          Additional attributes to be added to the field's widget.

+   .. js:function:: BoundField#suWidgets()

+      :returns:
+         a list of :js:class:`SubWidget` objects that comprise all widgets in this BoundField.
+This really is only useful for :js:class:`RadioSelect` widgets, so that you can iterate over individual radio buttons when rendering.

    .. js:function:: BoundField#asText([kwargs])

       Renders the field as a text input.

-      :param Object kwargs:
+      :param Object kwargs: widget options.

       .. js:attribute:: kwargs.attrs (Object)

          Additional attributes to be added to the field's widget.

    .. js:function:: BoundField#asTextarea([kwargs])

       Renders the field as a textarea.

-      :param Object kwargs:
+      :param Object kwargs: widget options.

       .. js:attribute:: kwargs.attrs (Object)

          Additional attributes to be added to the field's widget.

    .. js:function:: BoundField#asHidden([kwargs])

       Renders the field as a hidden field.

-      :param Object kwargs:
+      :param Object kwargs: widget options.

       .. js:attribute:: kwargs.attrs (Object)

          Additional attributes to be added to the field's widget.

    .. js:function:: BoundField#value()